cloudfoundry/docs-bosh/aws-cpi.md

 Specifying an IP address is only valid for VPC instances and thus requires a subnet in which to launch
 ```

 Make sure that each manual network subnet has `cloud_properties` key and its contents include `subnet` key with the AWS Subnet ID.
-(You may have accidently specified `cloud_properites` on the network itself.)
+(You may have accidentally specified `cloud_properites` on the network itself.)

 ```
 Arguments are not correct